 respiratory care.
 Whatever your major, you can expand your horizons and your career options by pursuing

 study-abroad opportunities, or you can complement your academic experience by participating in opportunities such as the

 And, there is help when you need it.
 Many students take advantage of the

 Writing Center, the

-Career Development Center, and other resources that assist them in reaching their goals and becoming what they aspire to be.
+Career and Professional Development Center, and other resources that assist them in reaching their goals and becoming what they aspire to be.